Generic Name: timolol (TIM-oh-lol)

 - Alpha-blockers (eg, alfuzosin, prazosin), oral beta-blockers (eg, propranolol), or other beta-blocker eye drops (eg, betaxolol) because the risk of their side effects may be increased by Istalol drops

-- Epinephrine, certain sympathomimetics (eg, albuterol, salmeterol), or theophylline because their effectiveness may be decreased by Istalol drops
+- Certain sympathomimetics (eg, albuterol, salmeterol), epinephrine, or theophylline because their effectiveness may be decreased by Istalol drops

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Istalol drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.